-Early returns show judge who sentenced Stanford swimmer likely to be recalled
+Voters appear to back recall of judge who gave Stanford swimmer 6 months for sex assault

 "You made me a victim.
 In newspapers my name was 'unconscious intoxicated woman,' 10 syllables, and nothing more than that.
 For a while, I believed that that was all I was."

 Critics of Persky, who has been on the bench since 2003, find it ironic that his judicial background also included work as a sex crimes prosecutor.

-In other words, he helped incarcerate people like Turner, 22, who is now living near Dayton, Ohio, and required to register annually for life as a sex offender.
+In other words, he helped incarcerate people like Turner, 22, who now lives near Dayton, Ohio, and is required to register annually for life as a sex offender.

 That's a penalty so burdensome that if Turner were to have children someday, he wouldn't be able to get near their school.
 Supporters of Persky often point to this fact.